josh146/josh146.github.io/content/recipes/jam-doughnuts.md

 ### Dough

-1. Mix yeast, 120ml of warm water, egg yolks, salt, and sugar in a bowl of a stand mixer.
+1. Mix yeast, warm water, egg yolks, salt, and sugar in a bowl of a stand mixer.
 Using the dough hook, beat on medium-low until mixture is combined.

 2. Add the flour on medium speed and mix until combined and thick, about 3 minutes.